 It’s not just instruments that are being printed, though.
 Vinyl records’ materials, shape and need for miniscule variations in the depth of the groove to produce the sound are all suited perfectly to 3D printing.

 Like the lamp and combination lock, bicycles are being printed piece-by-piece and assembled.
-This bike is made from nylon powder, which the creators say is as strong as aluminium but weighs 65% less.
+This bike is made from nylon powder, which the creators say is as strong as aluminum but weighs 65% less.

 Some printers are using this technology to create old-fashioned automatons.
 In this case, it is a sculpture of a dragon that, when the crank is turned, moves its wings and body to simulate flying.